substance/docgen/README.md

-# Substance Binder
+# Substance Documentation Generator

-Documentation generator built with Substance on top of `dox`.
+A custom documentation generator which allows to combine narratives and generated API documentation.